WingsOfCobra/vim-presets/README.md

 :PluginInstall
 ```

-Everything should now be set up.
+> 👍 Now everything should be set up.

 ---